For the treatment of Pulmonary Arterial Hypertension (PAH)—

 For reimbursement when using a non-participating pharmacy/mail order:

-Pay for your REVATIO prescription and mail copy of original pharmacy receipt (cash register receipt NOT valid) with product name, date, and amount circled to: REVATIO Savings Card, 14001 Weston Parkway, Suite 100, Cary, NC 27513.
+Pay for your REVATIO prescription and mail copy of original pharmacy receipt (cash register receipt NOT valid) with product name, date, and amount circled to: REVATIO Savings Card, 2250 Perimeter Park Drive, Suite 300, Morrisville, NC 27560.
 Be sure to include a copy of the front of your REVATIO Savings Card, your name, and mailing address.
 Please expect up to 4 to 6 weeks for reimbursement.